Olympic Sculpture Park#4 in Best Things To Do in Seattle

 Past visitors to the park said it's an enjoyable way to experience the art and ambiance Seattle offers, especially during the warmer months.
 However, some said the park wasn't a "must-see" and only recommend making a stop if it's near other attractions you're visiting.

-The Olympic Sculpture Park sits a few blocks southwest of the Space Needle near the shores of Elliott Bay.
-Hours depend on the season, but it is open every day.
-Visit the Olympic Sculpture Park website for more details on hours and tour schedules.
+The Olympic Sculpture Park sits a few blocks southwest of the Space Needle, near the shores of Elliott Bay.
+The park is open every day 30 minutes before sunrise until 30 minutes after sunset.
+The Olympic Sculpture Garden is also home to a shop and a cafe, and free guided tours are available.
+Check the Olympic Sculpture Park's website for more details and tour schedules.

 Since 1907, this bustling market near the downtown waterfront has been the go-to place for local produce.
 Today, you can find almost everything, from local artwork to vinyl records.
 Plus, the flower market is a particular must-see, according to reviewers.
 Though Pike Place Market is one of the most tourist-heavy attractions in Seattle (plan to run into crowds, especially during the weekend) that's no reason to scratch it off your to-do list.
 Recent visitors said the abundance of vendors and lively atmosphere make it an experience you shouldn't pass up, no matter how busy it gets.

 The streets surrounding Pike Place Market are peppered with restaurants and coffee shops, and there's an information booth just west of the marketplace at First Avenue.
 If you want a little help navigating the massive market, guided tours and food tours are available from third-party companies.
 You can find a list on the market's website here.